autumoswitzerland/autumo-sentinel/README.md

 ## Editions & Licensing

-autumo Sentinel is **dual-licensed**, with separate Open Source and Commercial editions.
+autumo Sentinel is **dual-licensed**, with one Open Source license and three different Commercial licenses, depending on the intended use.

 | Edition | License | Includes | Notes |
 |---------|---------|----------|-------|